elavoie/pando-handbook/oopsla-2017/README.md

 ## Monitor Experiment Progress

 On your local machine, open the *monitoring page url* in your browser.
 The browser will connect to the pando process through the VPN.

+The `root status` section regularly provides the status of system as seen from the root node of the tree overlay (the client) and obtained through the WebRTC fat-tree overlay.
+It is a summary of the internal state of the node and many of its sub-modules.
+The most important property is the `childrenNb` that tells the number of children in the tree.

+The `global monitoring` provides a snapshot of the state of the entire system from the point of view of all the nodes.
+It is only active when the `--global-monitoring` option is passed to the commandline tool.
+Each volunteer will maintain an additional direct WebSocket connection to Pando to send its internal state regularly.
+Its state will be shown in the section.

 ## Start Volunteers